LFGfg/TransDex/README.md

 - **Linux**: Ubuntu 20.04.
 - **CUDA version**: 12.9.1.
 - **Python version**: 3.9.
-- **PyTorch version**: the official build version adapted to CUDA 12.9.
+- **PyTorch version**: The official build version adapted to CUDA 12.9.

 ⚡ **Important**: Please ensure CUDA 12.9.1 and the corresponding PyTorch version are **already installed**.
 This guide does **not** cover CUDA/PyTorch installation.